 Step it up: A heated towel bar will speed up the drying process and keep your bath sheets extra fresh.

-Up next: The best bathrooms of 2016 all had this in common—does yours?
+Up next: The best bathrooms of 2016 all had one thing in common—does yours?